 - a.
-The Safety and Test Operations Division is responsible for: - (1) Providing JSC with a list of personnel trained in mishap investigations. - (2) Keeping records of close call and mishap reports and investigations and tracking all items to completion. - (3) Coordinating with the Environmental Office on environmental mishap and close call investigations. - (4) Helping with close call and mishap investigations and actions as necessary. - (5) Reviewing and approving close call and mishap reports and action plans.
+The Safety and Test Operations Division is responsible for: - (1) Providing JSC with a list of personnel trained in mishap investigations. - (2) Keeping records of close call and mishap reports and investigations and tracking all items to completion. - (3) Coordinating with the Environmental Management Office on environmental mishap and close call investigations. - (4) Helping with close call and mishap investigations and actions as necessary. - (5) Reviewing and approving close call and mishap reports and action plans.
 Evaluate reports for possible lessons learned. - (6) Verifying that actions are completed. - b.
-The Environmental Office is responsible for: - (1) Helping the Safety and Test Operations Division with environmental mishap and close call investigations. - (2) Helping the Safety and Test Operations Division to review and approve environmental mishap and close call reports and action plans. - (3) Evaluating close call and mishap reports for possible environmental lessons learned. - c.
+The Environmental Management Office is responsible for: - (1) Helping the Safety and Test Operations Division with environmental mishap and close call investigations. - (2) Helping the Safety and Test Operations Division to review and approve environmental mishap and close call reports and action plans. - (3) Evaluating close call and mishap reports for possible environmental lessons learned. - c.
 Space Medicine Operations Division is responsible for: - (1) Assisting the Safety and Test Operations Division with mishap and close call investigations involving occupational health hazards. - (2) Assisting the Safety and Test Operations Division in the review of occupational health related mishap and close call reports and action plans. - (3) Completing JSC Form 340 when an employee has an injury or illness on the job.
 Send copies to the Safety and Test Operations Division and the injured employee's supervisor or company. - (4) Informing the employee's supervisor and the Safety and Test Operations Division immediately of a fatality or a suspected disabling injury or illness. - (5) Providing any necessary occupational health and industrial hygiene support required by other JSC organizations to fulfill any of the responsibilities of this chapter. - (6) Providing medical or pathological information required to fulfill the requirements of this chapter under the Privacy Act of 1974. - d.
-The Protective Services Division is responsible for: - (1) Making sure mishap scenes are secured - (2) Making sure evidence and important information are preserved for the investigation - (3) Investigating motor vehicle accidents - e.
-The Legal Office is responsible for:
+The Protective Services Division is responsible for: - (1) Making sure mishap scenes are secured - (2) Making sure evidence and important information are preserved for the investigation - (3) Investigating motor vehicle accidents

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-12 of 13

-- (1) Providing a legal advisor as required in NPR 8621.1. - (2) Assuring the Sensitive, but Unclassified status of witness statements, witness testimony, or other matters related to a mishap is protected - (3) Reviewing mishap information or reports before they are released from JSC control to make sure they are releasable - f.
-The Public Affairs Office is responsible for: - (1) Providing a public affairs advisor as required by NPR 8621.1 - (2) Preparing releases of any mishap information to the news media or other organizations outside JSC - (3) Having the JSC Legal Office and anyone else connected with the mishap, such as the mishap investigator or board chairperson, review information to make sure it is releasable - (4) Protecting the Sensitive, but Unclassified status of witness statements, witness testimony, and other matters related to a mishap under Legal Office ground rules - (5) Following procedures for public announcements by NASA found in agreements with other agencies or contractors when releasing mishap information - (6) Coordinating information releases as described in paragraph 2.2.5.3 of NPR 8621.1 - g.
+- e.
+The JSC Office of the General Counsel is responsible for: - (1) Providing a legal advisor as required in NPR 8621.1. - (2) Assuring the Controlled Unclassified Information status of witness statements, witness testimony, or other matters related to a mishap is protected - (3) Reviewing mishap information or reports before they are released from JSC control to make sure they are releasable - f.
+The Public Affairs Office is responsible for: - (1) Providing a public affairs advisor as required by NPR 8621.1 - (2) Preparing releases of any mishap information to the media or other organizations outside JSC - (3) Having the JSC Office of the General Counsel and anyone else connected with the mishap, such as the mishap investigator or board chairperson, review information to make sure it is releasable - (4) Protecting the Controlled Unclassified Information status of witness statements, witness testimony, and other matters related to a mishap in coordination with the JSC Office of the General Counsel - (5) Following procedures for public announcements by NASA found in agreements with other agencies or contractors when releasing mishap information - (6) Coordinating information releases as described in paragraph 2.2.5 of NPR 8621.1 - g.
 The Information Resources Directorate is responsible for providing photographic and other information services on a priority basis when needed by mishap investigations.

-2.6.22 Safety and health records and documentation for mishap and incident investigation
+2.6.22.
+Safety and health records and documentation for mishap and incident investigation